AhmedSaeed74/Calculator/README.md

 Application Layer

- The Application Layer orchestrates the calculation of arithmetic operations, including addition, subtraction, multiplication, and division.
+ The Application Layer manages the calculation of arithmetic operations, including addition, subtraction, multiplication, and division.
 Upon entering the "=" sign, the result of the calculation is displayed on the LCD screen.

 Getting Started